Behaviour and Conduct

 If families would like support with their children's behaviour, we are happy to discuss it and help to signpost where further support might be accessed.

-We take peer-on-peer abuse and bullying very seriously and have robust procedures in place to investigate and deal with any allegations made.
-Please see our Peer-on-peer abuse policy and the bullying page on our website.
+We take child-on-child abuse and bullying very seriously and have robust procedures in place to investigate and deal with any allegations made.
+Please see our Child-on-child abuse policy and the bullying page on our website.

-We really don't like to exclude children from school; it is always the last course of action.
-The reasons we sometimes have to exclude are:
+We really don't like to suspend or exclude children from school; it is always the last course of action.
+The reasons we sometimes have to do so are: